-• Are not precluded from receiving Assistive Technology, but may not receive the remote supports component.

-Remote supports is intended to reduce the participant's need for direct support that is available a part of the Supported Living service.
-As such, remote supports is built into the Supported Living rate and cannot be authorized as a discrete service.
-Requirements for the delivery of remote supports as part of the Supported Living service is in the Main Module- Additional Needed Information (Optional) section of this waiver.

-- May receive Vehicle Accessibility Adaptations when the vehicle being adapted and utilized by the participant is not agency owned, leased or rented. - May not be authorized to receive Supports Broker services unless the participant has a plan to self-direct his or her services through a participant-directed services model in a private home.
+- Are not precluded from receiving Assistive Technology, but may not receive the Remote Monitoring component.
+Remote Monitoring is intended to reduce the participant's need for direct support that is available a part of the Supported Living service.
+As such, Remote Monitoring is built into the Supported Living rate and cannot be authorized as a discrete service.
+Any use of Independent Living Technology must comply with 442.301 (c)(4)(vi)(A) through (D) related to privacy, control of schedule and activities and access to visitors. - May receive Vehicle Accessibility Adaptations when the vehicle being adapted and utilized by the participant is not agency owned, leased or rented. - May not be authorized to receive Supports Broker services unless the participant has a plan to self-direct their services through a participant-directed services model in a private home.

-The rate includes Behavioral Support.
+The rate will include Behavioral Support.
 Behavioral Support may only be authorized as a discrete service when it is used to support a participant to access Community Participation Support or to maintain employment when provided at the participant's place of employment.

 Settings enrolled on or after the effective date of the 55 Pa.
-Code Chapter 6100 regulations shall not be located in any development or building where more than 25% of the apartments, condominiums or townhouses have ODP-funded Residential Habilitation, Life Sharing or Supported Living being provided.
+Code Chapter 6100 regulations shall not be located in any development or building where more than 25% of the apartments, condominiums or townhouses have ODPfunded Residential Habilitation, Life Sharing or Supported Living being provided.

-Supported Living services must be delivered in a private home located in Pennsylvania or other community settings.
-During temporary travel, however, this service may be provided in Pennsylvania or other locations per the ODP travel policy.
+Supported Living services must be delivered in a private home located in Pennsylvania or other community er